desmondbanda/STI-Predictor/README.md

 - **Scikit-learn**
 - **Pandas**

+## Important Note
+The model used in this project was trained on synthetic data generated using the `Faker` module.
+This data is not real and is used solely for demonstration purposes.

 ---

 This project aims to empower individuals with data-driven insights into STI risks, promoting informed decision-making and preventive measures.